taichiharuna/opa2/README.md

 - 4th column: The local clustering coefficient of the node

 ### figdata.c
-Generate "degav-ccav.txt" and "degdist-knn-ck_tX.txt" from "id-deg-knn-cc_tX_trialY.txt".
+The code for generating "degav-ccav.txt" and "degdist-knn-ck_tX.txt" from "id-deg-knn-cc_tX_trialY.txt".

 The codes used in our numerical experiment and the generated files are contained in data_opa2_delta_Z and data_opa1adj_delta_Z.

 ### degav-ccav.txt